 Please ensure all crucial requirements for a safe and enjoyable holiday are present so if you have any queries whatsoever, please do not hesitate to contact us on 01437 767600.

 Watermill with associated water channels.
 Access is through a fire-bar wooden gate directly off a minor road, into a large gravelled drive.
 Drive is mostly level and may hold 2/3 cars.
 Turning in drive is easy if parking is organised.
-Wide door into property, 6” step up in hallway.
-Downstairs two bedrooms with standard doors, utility room and shower room.
+Wide door into property, 15 cms step up in hallway.
+Downstairs hallway, one bedroom, utility area, and shower room.
 Stairs to first floor – living room and kitchen all on same level.
-Wooden steps to crog loft bedroom.
+Wooden ladder-style steps to crog loft bedroom.
 Internal walls painted white, timber dark or painted red.
-Tv with remote and teletext and DVD/video.
-Garden wild (as SSSI/ESA), steep inclines, paths, narrow bridges, wooden steps, river and leat.
-Uneven.
-Covering about 1 acre in front with patio furniture.
+Wireless broadband, intelligent Tv with remote, DVD/video and radio.
+Immediately in front of Mill is area with patio furniture.
+Approx 1 acre of garden area.
+Majority is uneven, natural and wild steep inclines, narrow riverside and leat-side paths and bridges, wooden steps.
+Includes SSSI/ESA (Site of Special Scientific Interest / European Sensitive Area).
+Part of site is steep-sided heritage motte and bailey castle (scheduled ancient monument) with large trees and natural undergrowth.
 Not close to public transport.
 Owner not present on arrival.
-Small pet allowed provided controlled on lead.
+One pet allowed provided kept well under control – protected wildlife on site.

 Camrose Mill was a fantastic setting for our stay: gushing mill streams, historic features of the mill and beautiful paths surrounding the home, it couldn't get much better!
 In the area we visited the local towns, one of those being St Davids, a seaside 'city'.
 A rib station near there provided us the great satisfaction of a coat ride around Ramsey Island where we could take in the sights of RSPB wildlife, natural caves and rare plants.
 This was a spectacular journey out.
 We also went to Haverfordwest farmers market we had lots of fun buying food.
 We ate in the car and we watched the Irish Ferry come back and forth.
 Going back to the mill, George and I had so much fun playing temple run and jumping and running.
 George Hastings - Aged 10 Evie Hastings - Aged 8 Huge Thanks for a most enjoyable stay!